milijavia97/gittutorial/README.md

 **Python implemetations/Versions:-**

 - Cpython:-
 The default implementation of the Python programming language is Cpython.
 As the name suggests Cpython is written in C language.
-Cpython compiles the python source code into intermediate bytecode, which is executed by the Cpython virtual machine.
+Cpython compiles the python source. code into intermediate bytecode, which is executed by the Cpython virtual machine.
 CPython is distributed with a large standard library written in a mixture of C and Python.
 CPython provides the highest level of compatibility with Python packages and C extension modules.
 All versions of the Python language are implemented in C because CPython is the reference implementation.